Katelyn Runck Sizzles In A Sexy Blue Dress With Revealing Cut-Out Details

 “Always elegant and beautiful,” another fan wrote.

-“Stunning as always,” another fan added, followed by a heart eyes emoji.
+“Stunning as always,” another fan added, followed by a heart-eyes emoji.

 “Looks like sophisticated but a little naughty,” a fourth follower wrote about Katelyn’s ensemble.

-The cocktail dress she wore in her latest update was much different than the sizzling snap she posted yesterday.
-As The Inquisitr reported, Katelyn previously shared a shot in which she showcased her chiselled abs in a black sports bra paired with a pink thong.
+The cocktail dress she wore in her latest update was much different than the sizzling shot she posted yesterday.
+As The Inquisitr reported, Katelyn previously shared a pic in which she showcased her chiseled abs in a black sports bra paired with a pink thong.